The world will not evolve past its current state of crisis by using the same thinking that created it - Albert Einstein

 - Installed insulation in the roof and some walls

-- Installed an efficient wood fired combustion heater that will run off our fruit tree prunings
+- Installed an efficient wood fired combustion heater that uses our fruit tree prunings and salvaged timber

-- Kept a ceiling fan in the lounge room for cooling in summer
+- Installed ceiling fans for cooling in summer

 - Put an awning with white shade cloth in front of the western window.
 This keeps the heat out and still lets the light in